darachm/stanford-hurling/check-it-out.md

     If you can **already lift and puck the ball**, we can help you refine your fitness and skills and we hope you can also represent the team in future competitions (but no commitment).
+    If you **already have athletic experience** from other field sports like lacrosse, field hockey, soccer, baseball, rugby, aussie-rules, or others, you'll find the the skills will come quickly and we think you'll be able to get to regional and national -level competition fairly quickly.

     **Players from other teams**
-    (for example, St. Joes or *even Cal I suppose*) are *very welcome* to just drop in or even train consistently with us.
+    (for example, St. Joes or *even Cal*) are
+    **very welcome** to just drop in or even train consistently with us.

     If you want to **just watch** that's great, and if you want to **give it a try** we recommend wearing shoes and pants you can